Volume-Variance Relations#

 • all spatial statistics have an implicit scale assumption

-For example, as the scale, support size, increases the variance reduces.
+For example, as the scale, volume support, increases the variance reduces.

 YouTube Lecture: check out my lecture on: